-Next visit Elderton Wines, a little over 5km from The Willows, in the main street of Nuriootpa.
-Stretch your legs with a quick walk to the back of Elderton’s Cellar Door to see the Command Vineyard, planted in 1894, and take a photo for Facebook (or your scrapbook) in the insta-frame.
-Enjoy a casual wine tasting at the bar, or a more structured and indulgent chocolate and wine matching experience.
+Next visit Elderton Wines, a little over 5km from The Willows, just off the main street of Nuriootpa.
+Nestled among the 1894 Command Vineyard, the Cellar Door has many great spaces to give you the experience you desire.
+Enjoy a casual wine tasting at the bar, or a more structured and indulgent experience, or simply relax and enjoy a glass of wine with a local produce platter.
 Be sure to ask about the Eden Valley Chardonnay and the Command Shiraz.

 Head 500m down the road to Penfolds where you are able to enjoy a tasting at the Cellar Door tasting bar or experience the world-renowned Grange and other Penfolds premium wines.
 Be sure to ask about the RWT Shiraz.

 Not even 100m from Penfolds, the First Drop Wines cellar door is Home of the Brave, a converted 1930s still house with a funky and fun vibe.
 The First Drop crew offers wine flights, allowing you to explore the range, whilst enjoying simple but flavourful tapas.
 Be sure to ask about The Matador and Mother’s Milk.